Green Discharge: Causes, How to Treat & Home Remedies

 Read more about what causes bacterial vaginosis and the symptoms associated with it.

-What to do: Treatment of bacterial vaginosis is usually completed as indicated by your doctor, with the use of antibiotics.
+How to treat: Treatment of bacterial vaginosis is usually completed as indicated by your doctor, with the use of antibiotics.
 Metronidazole is typically prescribed, either in pill form or as a vaginal suppository.

 Home remedies